graphicore/varla-varfo/explorations/calibrate/index.md

 in my tests with my home printer the measurements are *highly accurate*.
 The scale option in the print dialog is however an easy to trigger source of error, always set it to 100 % and don't allow to "fit to page width" or similar.
-(If that doesn't fix it, the calibration scheme described in here works for print as well!)
+(If that doesn't fix it, the calibration scheme as described here works for print as well!)

 The claim I made, that the CSS-Reference-Pixel is a simple scheme of *"just scale everything”* can be illustrated well using the print dialog.
-Consider the ISO 216 (DIN 476) A-paper-format, in this example we designed a flyer for an A6 postcard format.
+Consider the ISO 216 (DIN 476) A-paper-format, in this example, we designed a flyer for an A6 postcard format.
 The design is set in absolute units and the printer (A) anchors to physical measurements.
 We know that at `28 inches` distance, "nominal arm’s length", our flyer design matches the CSS-Reference-Pixel.
-A1 is `~ 5.65` (= <code>(√2)<sup>5</sup></code>) times larger than A6, that puts its typical viewing distance to match the CSS-Reference-Pixel at `158.2 inches` (`5.65 × 28`, `~ 4.02 meter`).
+A1 is `~ 5.65` (= <code>(√2)<sup>5</sup></code>) times larger than A6, which puts its typical viewing distance to match the CSS-Reference-Pixel at `158.2 inches` (`5.65 × 28`, `~ 4.02 meter`).
-If we send our flyer to a printer (B) to print at A1, the printer in this case anchors to the CSS-Refernce-Pixel and has determined, that the typical viewing distance of a A1 Poster is at `158.2 inches`, we get a perfectly scaled version of our flyer.
-However, in fact, printers do not anchor to the CSS-Reference-Pixel.
-Hence, to get the same result, in our print dialog we must chose the option "*Scale: Fit to page width*" in other words *"just scale everything”*.
+If we send our flyer to a printer (B) to print at A1, the printer, in this case anchors to the CSS-Reference-Pixel and has determined, that the typical viewing distance of an A1 Poster is `158.2 inches`, we get a perfectly scaled version of our flyer.
+However, printers do not anchor to the CSS-Reference-Pixel.
+Hence, to get the same result, in our print dialog we must choose the option "*Scale: Fit to page width*" in other words *"just scale everything”*.

 *Note:* if the typical viewing distance would be a different value in B,